Janine Butcher: Reintroduction and third departure (2021–2022)

+It was announced on 24 September 2022 that Brooks had once again decided to leave the show after more than a year back in the role, with her final scenes airing on 26 December 2022 after Janine was arrested for perverting the course of justice.

+In May 2023, Brooks refused to rule out another future return for the character.

 Storylines

 1989–1996

 A troublesome child, Janine throws tantrums, runs away, is a bed-wetter, a sleep-walker, a thief, a compulsive liar and a self-harmer, and hates Pat.
 Unable to discipline her, Pat forces Frank to take Janine to family therapy, which somehow helps.
 Janine refuses to go to school and Ricky finds out she is being bullied.
 When Frank has a breakdown and disappears in 1994, Janine stays with Pat but finds Frank's absence upsetting.

 Janine makes friends with Clare Bates (Gemma Bissix) and Sonia Jackson (Natalie Cassidy) and they cause trouble for Felix Kawalski (Harry Landis), when they spread rumours that he is a pervert who murdered his wife, and keeps her body in his cellar.
 She is overjoyed when Frank returns, and they move to Manchester in 1996.
 However, Frank returns to Walford in 1998, leaving Janine with Clare.